Intelligent-Robot-Course/Homework/hw2/readme.md

 **Written Homeworks.** All calculation problems must be written on single-sided A4 paper.
 The scan version of the paper will also be accepted.

-**Coding Homeworks.** Most of coding assignments will be done by Python(>=3.5).
+**Coding Homeworks.** Most of coding assignments will be done by Python(>=3.5) under a simple simulator.
 Your final submission should be a compressed package with extension .zip, which includes your codes and explanations (you need to know how to write the manuscript with Markdown or LATEX).
 Your code should be run step-by-step without any error.
 Real-time animation is recommended.

+## Question 1